Skip to main content

 Characteristics:

-This zone is considered highly sensitive and must be strongly protected from both external and lateral movement.
+This zone is high-value and must be strongly protected against lateral movement.

 Target components: